shineyear/rapidsdb.github.io/how-to-use/security-management.md

 ---
 layout: default
-title: Security
+title: Security Management
-parent: Development
+parent: How to Use
-nav_order: 17
+nav_order: 8
 ---

-# Security
+# Security Management
 {: .no_toc }

 ## Table of Contents